cep21/healthcheck_nginx_upstreams/doc/README.txt

         2.  *ssl_hello* sends a client ssl hello packet and receives the server ssl hello packet.

-        3.  *http* sends a http requst packet, recvives and parses the http response to diagnose if the upstream server is alive.
+        3.  *http* sends a http request packet, receives and parses the http response to diagnose if the upstream server is alive.

-        4.  *mysql* connects to the mysql server, recvives the greeting response to diagnose if the upstream server is alive.
+        4.  *mysql* connects to the mysql server, receives the greeting response to diagnose if the upstream server is alive.

-        5.  *ajp* sends a AJP Cping packet, recvives and parses the AJP Cpong response to diagnose if the upstream server is alive.
+        5.  *ajp* sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.

   check_http_send